serenity-bdd/documentation/src/pages/screenplay/web/screenplay-web-elements.md

 All of these classes can be found in the `net.serenitybdd.screenplay.webtests.ui` package.
 All of these classes can be used anywhere a `Target` can be used.

+## Page Elements
+Any HTML element can identified using the `byNameOrId()` method.
+This method with check the following attributes, ignoring case:
+  - id
+  - name
+  - data-test
+  - aria-label

 ## Forms
 ### Buttons